Geography of Kenya: Climate

-The climate of Kenya varies by location, from mostly cool every day, to always warm/hot.
+The climate of Kenya varies by location, from mostly cool every day, to always warm/hot by mid afternoon.
 The climate along the coast is tropical.
-This means rainfall and temperatures are higher throughout the year.
-At the coastal cities, Mombasa, Lamu and Malindi, the air changes from cool to hot, almost every day.
+This means rainfall and temperatures are higher than inland throughout the year.
+At the coastal cities, Mombasa, Lamu and Malindi, the air temperature changes from cool to hot, almost every day.
 (See chart below).

-The further inside Kenya, the more arid the climate becomes.
-An arid climate is nearly devoid of rainfall, and temperature swings widely according to the general time of the day/night.
+The further inland one is in Kenya, the more arid the climate becomes.
+An extremely arid climate is nearly devoid of rainfall, and temperature varies widely according to the general time of the day/night.
 For many areas of Kenya, the daytime temperature rises about 12 °C (corresponding to a rise of about 22 °F), almost every day.

-Elevation is the major factor in temperature levels, with the higher areas, on average, as 11 °C (20 °F) cooler, day or night.
+Elevation is the major factor in temperature levels, with the higher areas, on average, about 11 °C (20 °F) cooler, day or night.
 The many cities over a kilometre in elevation have temperature swings from roughly 50–79 F. Nairobi, at 1798 m, ranges from 49–80 F, and Kitale, at 1825 m, ranges from 51–82 F. At night, heavy clothes or blankets are needed, in the highlands, when the temperature drops to about 50–54 F every night.

 At lower altitudes, the increased temperature is like day and night, literally: like starting the morning at the highland daytime high, and then adding the heat of the day, again.
 Hence, the overnight low temperatures near sea level are nearly the same as the high temperatures of the elevated Kenyan highlands.
 However, locations along the Indian Ocean have more moderate temperatures, as a few degrees cooler in the daytime, such as at Mombasa (see chart below).

 There are slight seasonal variations in temperature, of 4 C-change, cooler in the winter months.
 Although Kenya is centred at the equator, it shares the seasons of the Southern Hemisphere: with the warmest summer months in December–March and the coolest winter months in June–August, again with differences in temperature varying by location within the country.

 On the high mountains, such as Mount Kenya, Mount Elgon and Kilimanjaro, the weather can become bitterly cold for most of the year.
 Some snowfall occurs on the highest mountains.